ruchit1999/smartbackdrop-android/README.md

-# 🎉 SmartBackdrop Android SDK v0.1.0 - Initial Release
+# 🎉 SmartBackdrop Android SDK v0.1.4 - Enhanced Release

 ## 🚀 Release Title
-**SmartBackdrop Android SDK v0.1.0 - Intelligent Image Backdrops for Android Apps**
+**SmartBackdrop Android SDK v0.1.4 - Intelligent Image Backdrops for Android Apps**

 ## 📝 Release Notes

-### ✨ What's New in v0.1.0
+### ✨ What's New in v0.1.4

 We're excited to announce the initial release of **SmartBackdrop Android SDK** - a powerful library that automatically generates beautiful, context-aware backdrops from images to enhance your Android apps!